tier2tickets/Knowledge-Base/content/general/bestpractices.md

 ## 3) Provide customers with marketing and hands-on training that fits

 Let your users know that you're implementing a new tool that is going to help them get impossibly easy and efficient service.
 Many customers are proud to know that they can now help their technicians solve problems faster and with less frustration.
 This is a team effort, after all!
+We even have a sample email we've written that you can send out to your customers to announce your adoption of Helpdesk Buttons!
+[Sample Email linked here](https://docs.tier2tickets.com/content/general/customer-letter/)

-Encourage user adoption by giving end users intentional practice using this new process, whether on the fly in the field, during planned meetings/training sessions/Lunch-and-Learns, or sharing a How-To Sheet.
+Encourage user adoption by giving your customers intentional practice using this new process, whether on-the-fly in the field, during planned meetings/training sessions/Lunch-and-Learns, or sharing a How-To Sheet.

 ### i.
 In the Field